-Choose "Stop Monitoring" from the Task menu.The "Stop Monitoring a Removable Media Device" guide appears; follow the
+The "Stop Monitoring a Removable Media Device" guide appears; follow the instructions in the guide.

 Start Sharing Removable Media Devices

 You can share a removable media device attached to your workstation with other users on the network.
 You may want to do this to let other users take advantage of the extra storage provided by the device.